 Tuition Assistance awards are made to families of students who are in good academic standing and who demonstrate financial need.
 In addition, priorities are given in the following order:

-- Families already attending SMWS.
+- Families already in SMWS.

-- Families new to SMWS with previous Waldorf experience.
+- Families new to SMWS, with previous Waldorf experience.

-- Families new to SMWS without previous Waldorf experience and with a child coming into the lower grades.
+- Families new to SMWS, without previous Waldorf experience and with a child coming into the lower grades.

 This varies by year based on budgetary limitations, enrollment, and other factors.
 Other Waldorf schools have chosen to not provide Tuition Assistance to Kindergarten families.
 SMWS takes the approach that Tuition Assistance can be made available to 5 day Kindergarten families, currently with a 30% maximum for ½ day, and 50% of the incremental tuition for the afternoon 5 day program to qualifying families.
 There will be an overall maximum percentage of Kindergarten Tuition Assistance (as a percentage of total Tuition Assistance) determined each year.